Brown-University-Library/aeon_webfolder_comparison_project/README.md

     - loop over each file in the `different` list, and run `b__diff_files.py` on each file pair, then
     - assemble the results from each of the diffed-files into a single json file, then
     - output the big list of results to the `output_json_path` json file.
-- [ ] running that should output a JSON file for the above results, saving it to a datestamped file in a "diffed_files_combined" directory.
+- [x] running that should output a JSON file for the above results, saving it to a datestamped file in a "diffed_files_combined" directory.
----

-## Notes

-Running tests...

-Usage:
- uv run -m unittest discover -v -s tests -p 'test_*.py' ...or: uv run -m unittest discover --verbose --start-directory tests --pattern 'test_*.py'

-The "discover" option means "discover and run all tests in the 'tests' directory and its subdirectories."

 ---